opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/identity_agency_v3.md

 page_title: "OpenTelekomCloud: opentelekomcloud_identity_agency_v3"
 sidebar_current: "docs-opentelekomcloud-resource-identity-agency-v3"
 description: |-
-  Manages a IAM Cgency resource within OpenTelekomCloud.
+  Manages a IAM Agency resource within OpenTelekomCloud.
 ---

 Up-to-date reference of API arguments for IAM agency you can get at